qbarefoot/example_code/README.md

 8. Add a button that allows the builder to clear the form and start fresh.

-The submit button should create a JSON object and post it to http://www.mocky.io/v2/566061f21200008e3aabd919.
-It should also log the post data to the console.
-You can add a function to FieldService in MockFieldService.js to accomplish this, but everything is up to you.
-Feel free to modify or change anything you would like as long as it meets the minimum requirement of posting json data to the back-end endpoint.
+9. The submit button should create a JSON object and post it to http://www.mocky.io/v2/566061f21200008e3aabd919.
+It should also log the POST data to the console.
+You can add a function to FieldService in MockFieldService.js to accomplish this.
+Feel free to modify or change anything you would like as long as it meets the minimum requirement of posting JSON data to the back-end endpoint.